dashpay/docs/governance/using.rst

 Using Dash Governance
 =====================

-Dash's Decentralized Governance by Blockchain (DGBB) is a novel voting and funding platform.
+Dash's Decentralized Autonomous Organization (DAO) is a novel voting and funding platform.
 This documentation introduces and details the theory and practice to use the system.